 Trading Leverage Examples & Margin Example & Examples

-Margin required : It's sum of money your broker requires from you to open a trade transaction.
+Margin required : It's sum of money your broker requires from you to open a trade position.
 It's expressed in %s.

-Equity : It's the total sum of capital you have in your account.
+Equity : It's the total amount of capital that you've got in your account.

-Used margin : amount of money in your account that has been already used up when buying a trading contract, this contract is one that is displayed in open positions.
-As a trader you can not use this sum of money after opening a trade because you have already used it & it is not available to you.
+Used margin : amount of money in your account which has already been used when buying a trading contract, this contract is one that's displayed in open trade positions.
+As a trader you as a trader can not use this sum/amount of money after opening a trade because you have already used it and it's not available to you.

-In other words, because your broker has opened up a trade transaction for you using the capital you've borrowed, you must maintain this usable margin for your account as a security to allow you to continue using this indices Leverage Examples he has given you.
+In other words, because your broker has opened up a trade for you using the capital you've borrowed, you must maintain this usable margin for your trading account as a security collateral to allow you to continue using this indices Leverage Examples he has given you.

-Free margin : amount in your account that you can use to open new trade transactions.
-This is amount of money in your account which hasn't yet been indices Trading Leverage Examples because you have not yet opened a trade position with this money - this amount is also very important for you as a trader because it enables you as a trader to continue holding your open transactions as it will be described below.
+Free margin : amount in your account which you as a trader can use to open new positions.
+This is amount of money in your account which hasn't yet been leveraged because you have not yet opened a position with this money - this amount is also very important for you as a trader because it facilitates you as a trader to continue holding your open transactions as it will be explained below.

-However, if you over use indices Trading Leverage Example, this free trading margin will go below a certain % at which your stock broker will have to close all your trade transactions automatically, leaving you with a large loss. broker at this point will automatically close all your open trades because if your open trade positions are left open then your broker would lose the money that you would have borrowed from them.
+However, if you over use indices Leverage Example, this free trading margin will go below a certain % at which your stock broker will be forced to close all your trades automatically, leaving you with a big loss.
+Broker at this point will automatically/mechanically close all your open trades because if your open trades are left open then your broker would lose the money which you'd have borrowed from them.

-This is why you should always make sure you have a lot of free margin.
-In order to do this never trade more than 5 percentage of your account, in fact 2 % is advised.
+This is why you should always make sure you've got a lot of free margin.
+In order to do this never trade more than 5 percentage of your account, in fact two percent is advised.

 Difference Between Leverage Examples Set by the Broker & Used Leverage Example

-If the set indices Trading Leverage Example is 100: 1, it means you can borrow up to 100 dollars for every 1 dollar that you have, but you don't have to borrow all of the 100 dollars for every 1 dollar you've, but you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage ratio option set 100:1 your used indices Trading Leverage Examples will be 50:1 or 20:1 that you have borrowed to make a trade transaction.
+If the set indices Trading Leverage Example is 100: 1, it means you as a trader can borrow upto $100 for every $1 dollar which you have, but you do not have to borrow all of the $100 for every $1 dollar you've, but you as a trader can decide to borrow 50:1 or 20:1.
+In this case even though the leverage ratio set 100:1 your used indices Trade Leverage Examples will be 50:1 or 20:1 that you have borrowed to make a trade position.

 Example: